A little history of the Montclarion newspaper in Oakland, Ca.

-On the cover of the April 1935 edition it boasted a circulation of 1000 and by the September 1935, the little book was less than 10 pages.
+On the cover of the April 1935 edition, it boasted a circulation of 1000, and by September 1935, the little book was less than 10 pages.

 Please go here to see the complete issue – Montclair_Clarion

 The first issues were printed on mimeograph machines.
-It was printed from about 1937 – 1942.
+It was published from about 1937 – 1942.
 In 1942 due to WWII and the rationing of paper, it ceased publication.

 To see more of this issue – Montclarion